 Additionally, changes in pigmentation may also be attributed to post-inflammatory hyperpigmentation (PIH).
 PIH, which is caused by trauma to the skin such as bug bites and acne, are dark spots that remain long after the initial inflammation has healed.5

 The good news is that you can manage pigmentation changes to your skin by limiting your exposure to the sun and avoiding unnecessary trauma to your skin.
 Some easy-to-follow recommendations include wearing sunscreen every day, bringing a hat or umbrella for further protection from the sun, and always wearing sunglasses.
 It’s also important to leave blemishes and acne scars alone so they heal properly.6

-For years, hydroquinone** has been considered to be the gold standard for treating pigmentation issues and is a key ingredient in our Obagi Nu-Derm® System,* which is ideal for treating age spots and any type of discoloration, including hyperpigmentation.
+For years, hydroquinone has been considered by many to be the gold standard for treating pigmentation issues and is a key ingredient in our Obagi Nu-Derm® System,* which is ideal for treating age spots, dark spots, and melasma.
 Reach out to your doctor today to learn more about hyperpigmentation and the possible ways to reduce its appearance on your skin.

 2. Pigmentation Problems [video].
 Obagi Web site. http://obagi.com/patients/skin-tips.
 Accessed June 2, 2014.

 3. Age spots (liver spots).
 Mayo Clinic Web site. http://www.mayoclinic.org/diseases-conditions/age-spots/basics/causes/con-20030473.
 Accessed May 28, 2014.

 4. Skin conditions in pregnancy.
 WebMD Web site. http://www.webmd.com/baby/skin-conditions-pregnancy.
 Reviewed July 12, 2012.
 Accessed May 28, 2014.